 En juillet 1941, R. Salmon fonde avec Philippe Vianney le journal "Défense de la France" qui, outre la diffusion de ses titres, participe activement à la Résistance : fabrique de faux papiers, renseignements des Alliés, etc. Ce premier tome évoque les années 1920 à 1930 et décrit cette décennie d'abord glorieuse puis de plus en plus inquiétante.

-Oscar Wilde A été écrit sous une forme ou une autre pendant la plus grande partie de sa vie.
-Vous pouvez trouver autant d'inspiration de The Picture of Dorian Gray Aussi informatif et amusant.
+James Thomson A été écrit sous une forme ou une autre pendant la plus grande partie de sa vie.
+Vous pouvez trouver autant d'inspiration de The Seasons Aussi informatif et amusant.
 Cliquez sur le bouton TÉLÉCHARGER ou Lire en ligne pour obtenir gratuitement le livre de titre $ gratuitement.

 The author recounts his experiences traveling through six countries, and offers his observations on their people, cultures, and customs.